Thooval Kottaram

 Thooval Kottaram is a 1996 Indian Malayalam-language romantic drama film directed by Sathyan Anthikad and written by A. K. Lohithadas.
-It stars Jayaram in lead role.
+It stars Jayaram, Sukanya and Manju Warrier in lead role.
 The music was composed by Johnson.
 The film won three Filmfare Awards South, was a commercial success, and ran for about 300 days in theatres.
 Jayaram won his first Kerala State Film Award, a Special Jury Award, for his role as Adv.
 Mohanachandra Poduval.

 Plot

 Mohanachandra Poduval is a lawyer, also working as a plumber, caterer, electrical worker, driver, and Chenda player at festival programs.
 He is engaged to Sujatha, a music and dance teacher, who is the daughter of Achu Marar.
-Ravi Chandran, his younger brother, studies in medical school.
-Mohanachandran is hopeful that, once his brother becomes a doctor, his financial troubles will be reduced.
+Ravi Chandran, his younger brother, studies at a medical school.
+Mohanachandran is hopeful that, once his brother becomes a doctor, his financial troubles will be over.
 Radhakrishnan, his brother-in-law and a police constable, brings an alliance of his senior officer, a police inspector for his sister Remani, which gets almost fixed.

 Things go smoothly until Devaprabha and her grandfather Rama Varma arrive in the village.
 Devaprabha, the heiress of the royal family, forms a strong relationship with Mohanachandran.
-She was suffering from depression after the death of her only brother Sudev Varma and came to the village as part of a treatment.
+She was suffering from depression after the death of her only brother Sudev Varma and came to the village as part of her treatment.
 Mohanchandran helps her become almost normal.
 However, Sujatha, his fiancée, finds it intolerable and complains to him.
 Slowly things go out of control as Devaprabha turns stubborn and possessive about Mohanachandran.
 One day, he flatly refuses to accompany her, adding that he doesn't want to see her.

 Devaprabha again shows changes in behavior, making Rama Varma fear that her mental problems are returning.
-He asks his son Balarama Varma, a rich businessman in Bangalore, to come.
+He summons his son Balarama, who is Devaprabha's father and a rich businessman in Bangalore.
 He proposes that she marry Mohanachandran, but Mohanachandran is unwilling.
 Balarama Varma approaches Achu Marar and Sujatha and asks them to leave Mohanachandran to help his daughter.
 Regardless, Devaprabha surprises everyone by revealing that she sees Mohanachandran as her dead brother, by calling him "Sudev".